sunnyfloyd/master-notes/python/pytest.md

         card_score("")
 ```
 - coverage report can be produced with `pytest --cov blackjack --cov-report html` after installing `pytest-cov` package
-- using pytest for each commit on GItHub and GitLab automatically
+- using pytest for each commit on GitHub and GitLab automatically

 ```yaml
 # .github/workflows/pythonpackage.yml
 name: Python package